Vedantspit/Food_Blog_App/README.md

-# 🥗 FoodShare Web – Recipe Sharing App
+# FoodShare Web – Recipe Sharing App

-A full-stack **Food Recipe Sharing Website** where users can register, log in securely, share their favorite food recipes, manage their own recipes, and interact with a **chefbot AI assistant**.
+A full-stack **Food Recipe Sharing Website** where users can register, share their favorite recipes, manage their own dishes, and interact with an **AI-powered chefbot assistant**.

 ---

-##  Hosted Link
+## Live Demo

-Check out the live app here: <a href="https://recipeblog-share.vercel.app/" target="_blank">FoodShare Web Live</a>
+**Check it out here:** [FoodShare Web Live](https://recipeblog-share.vercel.app/)

 ---

 ## Features

--  **Recipe Management** – Create, edit, view recipes
+- **Recipe Management:** Create, edit, and browse recipes easily
--  **Favorites & My Recipes** – Save your favorite recipes and manage your own recipes
+- **Favorites & My Recipes:** Save your favorite dishes and manage your personal recipes
--  **AI Chatbot Assistant** – Ask any recipe-related questions or get cooking suggestions
+- **AI ChefBot Assistant:** Get recipe suggestions or cooking help powered by OpenAI API
--  **JWT Authentication** – Secure login and signup
+- **User Authentication:** Secure signup and login with JWT-based access
--  **Protected Routes** – Token-based access control
--  **Responsive UI** – Built with Tailwind CSS, mobile & desktop compatible
+- **Responsive Design:** Built with Tailwind CSS for mobile and desktop
--  **Modular Frontend** – Component-based React architecture
--  **Dockerized Setup** – Run frontend and backend with Docker & Docker Compose
+- **Dockerized Setup:** Run both frontend and backend using Docker Compose

 ---